BassT23/Proxmox/ssh.md

 ## VM need an static IP Address - Random IP will not work with the script.

 ### IN VM:
-(Example for Debian Based Systems)
+Example for Debian Based Systems:

 - install ssh server (if not installed):
 `sudo apt-get install openssh-server`